Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Point-Source Singularity as

 where the $k_x$ factor comes from differentiation by $x$.
 This spectrum peaks at

 As $z\to 0$, the peak migrates to an arbitrarily high wavenumber with unbounded amplitude.
-This is not a local artifact: every point along the downstream wake is affected, with the amplitude only slowly modulated with $R^{-1}$.
+Critically, this is not a local artifact: the entire downstream wake is corrupted with non-physical wave-energy whose amplitude is only slowly modulated by $R^{-1}$.
 Figure~\ref{fig:wavecut} illustrates the unbounded growth as $z\to 0$ well downstream, in contrast with the regularized line-integrated kernel derived in the next section.